 Resolution For Against Withheld Discretionary 1.
-To receive and adopt the Annual Report and Accounts for the period ended 30 November 2017.
-2. To approve the Directors' remuneration policy report.
-3. To approve the Directors' remuneration implementation report.
-4. To elect Justin Stebbing as a Director of the Company.
-5. To elect Josephine Dixon as a Director of the Company.
-6. To elect Randeep Grewal as a Director of the Company.
-7. To elect Paul Southgate as a Director of the Company.
-8. To elect Siddhartha Mukherjee as a Director of the Company.
-9. To re-appoint Ernst & Young LLP as auditors to the Company.
-10. To authorise the Directors to fix the remuneration of the auditors.
-11. To approve a final dividend of 1.75p per Ordinary Share for the period ended 30 November 2017 12.
-To give authority to allot new shares.
-13. To give authority for the Company to purchase its own shares.
-14. To give authority to allot new shares free from pre-emption rights.
+To receive and adopt the Annual Report and Accounts for the period ended 30 November 2018.
+2. To approve the Directors' remuneration implementation report.
+3. To re-elect Justin Stebbing as a Director of the Company.
+4. To re-elect Josephine Dixon as a Director of the Company.
+5. To re-elect Randeep Grewal as a Director of the Company.
+6. To re-elect Paul Southgate as a Director of the Company.
+7. To re-elect Siddhartha Mukherjee as a Director of the Company.
+8. To re-appoint Ernst & Young LLP as auditors to the Company.
+9. To authorise the Directors to fix the remuneration of the auditors.
+10. To approve a final dividend of 2.0p per Ordinary Share for the period ended 30 November 2018.
+11. To give authority to allot new shares.
+12. To authorise the Directors to offer a scrip dividend alternative.
+13. To give authority to allot new shares free from pre-emption rights.
+14. To give authority for the Company to purchase its own shares.
 15. To authorise calling general meetings (other than Annual General Meetings) on 14 clear days' notice.